 In the two previous articles, we discussed the total communication environment, wherin all the communication participants have the opportunity to receive and express communication using a variety of possible means.
 The first article outlines how teachers and therapists help equip the childrn with a toolset of communication modes, which they may continue to build upon, or that they may abandon as their verbal communication skills develop.
 In the second article, we presented our use of Signed Exact English, and the use of visual modes (real objects, photos, and picture symbols), always used in combination with spoken language.

 In this third and final article on the use of a total communication approach at Silver Creek Pre-School, we will discuss how and when we use technology to augment receptive and expressive communication in the classrooms and therapy programs.

 At Silver Creek Pre-School, we use the following types of technology to support our total communication approach:

 - FM Soundfield systems

 FM Soundfield Systems

 FM Soundfield systems are used for group learning situations, such as circle time in the classroom.
 The adult wears a headset with a microphone, and the sound of his or her voice is transmitted through a speaker.
 The voice of the adult is amplified compared to background noises, providing clearer, more audible speech signals.
-This is particularily useful for children who have a hearing impairment, children who have fluctuating hearing due to ear and upper respiratory infections, as well as children who have more difficulty distinguishing between spoken language and environmental moise.
-We find that all children benefit from the soundfield system, as it helps reduce distractibility, and improvesa auditory attention.
+This is particularly useful for children who have a hearing impairment, children who have fluctuating hearing due to ear and upper respiratory infections, as well as children who have more difficulty distinguishing between spoken language and environmental noise.
+We find that all children benefit from the soundfield system, as it helps reduce distractability, and improves auditory attention.